Considering an extended warranty on a product purchase? So are many shoppers, as we found in this survey.

 Extended warranties, or product protection plans, can be a big cost-saver for customers looking to enjoy their purchases over the long term.
 That’s just one of many reasons why shoppers choose to add protection plans onto their purchases, which are offered on a huge variety of items.
-If you’re considering when to buy an extended warranty, there are a number of factors to consider.
+If you’re deciding when to buy an extended warranty, there are a number of factors to consider.

 We asked customers what their top considerations are to find out what they’re getting warranties on and why.

-Top reasons shoppers are buying extended warranties in 2022
+Top reasons shoppers are buying extended warranties

 High item cost